ajbowen249/mol/readme.md

 3. Run `cloadm`
 4. When it's done loading, run `call 45568`

+### Physical Model 100/102 From Disk or TPDD Emulation

+The `.co` binary can be loaded into memory via disk, on physical hardware.
+The easiest method is to use an emulated TPDD, such as [dl2/dlplus](https://github.com/bkw777/dl2) or [LaddieAlpha](http://bitchin100.com/wiki/index.php?title=LaddieCon#LaddieAlpha), with TS-DOS in ROM or with some other small DOS bootstrapped via `dl`

+Assuming TS-DOS, since that's the most common:
+1. Enter TS-DOS and press `F5` to enable DOS-ON mode
+2. Exit to MENU
+3. Enter BASIC and run `CLEAR 256, 45568`
+4. Run `LOADM "0:bg31.co"`
+5. When it's done loading, run `CALL 45568`

+This method has been tested to work on physical hardware.

 ### Physical Model 100 with Just a Serial Cable

 If all you have is a stock Model 100 and a serial cable to connect to a modern PC, then the `dungeon-delver-engine` repo has a two-step process with a loader script followed by a native loader program that can help you out.
 Refer to the `dungeon-delver-engine` docs for that process.